NGrech/aml-emote2pitch/README.md

 poe linus_pytorch_cpu
 ```

-# Data Setup
+## Data Setup

+To use this repo you will need the [FER](https://www.kaggle.com/datasets/msambare/fer2013) dataset and the [GTZAN](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification) dataset.
-TODO: add how to get the data
+Follow these steps to get setup the data folder:
+1. Download FER and GTZAN
+2. Extract FER to data\FER
+3. Extract genres_original form the GTZAN archive to  data\GTZAN